Equine massage: Practice

-A variety of equine massage techniques are used depending on the aims of the case.
-These include effleurage, petrissage, compression, cross fibre massage, tapotement, trigger point therapy and myofascial release.
-Benefits that can be observed include:

-Increased blood flow, metabolism and lymphatic drainage, increased or decreased muscle tone depending on the technique, pain relief, relaxation.

 Scientific study

 Massage in horses uses many techniques first used for human massage, and it is becoming more common in both competitive equestrian disciplines and pleasure riding.
 Proponents say that equine massage improves movement and reduces pain and stress responses.
 Massage affects the muscular system at the cellular and fascial levels, as well as physiologic systems.
 Preliminary research demonstrates possible benefits in exercise recovery, but additional rigorous research is needed to further examine these possibilities.

-A 2013 study of 20 riding horses examined the differences in equine behavior among horses resting, receiving a massage, and receiving a treatment of Tellington TTouch method created by Linda Tellington-Jones.
-The study determined that the horses receiving TTouch had the highest levels of relaxed and positive behaviors, while the resting horses showed signs of boredom and the horses receiving massage therapy tended to move around more and behave in a less relaxed manner.